bmclabs/battle/README.md

 NEXT_PUBLIC_HELIUS_API_KEY=your-actual-helius-api-key
 ```

-The application is configured to prioritize Helius RPC for mainnet connections to ensure the best performance and reliability.
+> **IMPORTANT**: The application is configured to **ONLY** use Helius RPC for mainnet connections.
+The default public Solana endpoint (api.mainnet-beta.solana.com) cannot be used as it returns 403 Forbidden errors.
+You must provide a valid Helius API key for mainnet operations.

 ## Getting Started